Tetranitratoxycarbon: Properties

 Tetranitratoxycarbon consists of oxygen, nitrogen, and carbon, with molecular structure C(CO_{3}N)_{4}.
 Its oxygen-rich formula, in particular, a positive oxygen balance, means it does not require any external oxidizer to undergo complete oxidation, and may thus have explosive or other high-energy properties.
 However, it is expected to be too thermally unstable for practical use.

 The nitratoxycarbon functional group itself—a carbon atom and a nitrogen atom linked by three oxygen-atom bridges—has yet to be observed in any chemical compound.
 Computational chemistry studies indicate that it is only metastable, with other structural isomers such as the carboxylic nitroso-ester (C(=O)ONO) being more stable.
 As such this functional group is likely to remain purely hypothetical and no method for its synthesis has yet been proposed.
-However, several other elemental variations have been synthesized, including the all-carbon analog (bicyclo[1.1.1]pentane).

-Possible reactions

-Several reactions of tetranitratoxycarbon have been investigated computationally.
-For example, one possible equation for its decomposition is:
+Compounds containing the general connective motif of two atoms connected by three one-atom linkers have been synthesized, including the all-carbon bicyclo[1.1.1]pentane and derivatives thereof, and several other elemental analogs have been mentioned in patents.